wimpysworld/deb-get/README.md

     list the packages available via deb-get.

 prettylist
-    markdown formatted list the packages available via deb-get.
+    markdown formatted list the packages available in repo. repo defaults to 01-main.
+If repo is 00-builtin or 01-main the packages from 00-builtin are included.
 Use this to update README.md

 csvlist
-    csv formatted list the packages available via deb-get.
+    csv formatted list the packages available in repo. repo defaults to 01-main.
+If repo is 00-builtin or 01-main the packages from 00-builtin are included.
 Use this with 3rd party wrappers.

 cache
     list the contents of the deb-get cache (/var/cache/deb-get)